 - A vertical line for center-line trees (located on the line).
 Paint a two-inch by six-inch vertical mark at the point that the lines enter the tree on both sides. - One band for interior trees adjacent to the property line.
 Paint a single three-inch- to fourinch-wide band facing the property line.
 Only paint the half of the tree facing the line. - Two or three bands to mark a property corner.
 Corner trees located within five feet of the corner receive a triple two-inch-wide band on the side of the tree directly facing the corner stake or monument.

 In addition, any monuments or marks left by the surveyor, such as slash marks in line trees, can be painted to preserve their location.
 To prepare the tree for painting, use a drawknife or machete to scrape smooth the five- to six-inch band in the outer bark at roughly eye level.
 Always use exterior grade oil-based paint for maximum durability.
-Boundary line specific paint is available from forestry supply companies in highly-visible colors and increased durability of 10 or more y e a r s .
+Boundary line specific paint is available from forestry supply companies in highly-visible colors and increased durability of 10 or more years.
+Wellmarked property lines can last for many years, but plan to refresh the markings every 10 or so years.